 - Au bureau de Nantes (10 Quai Francois Mitterrand) is a lovely brasserie great food and friendly waiters.
 The décor is very English like nut contrast well with the surroundings.

 - Brasserie La Cigale (4 Place Graslin) The restaurant with an Art Nouveau style décor is worth a look even if you don’t eat there.
-I was planning to have dinner there after a quick visit with Jacques but since it was fully booked, I ended up having a pancake!
+I was planning to have dinner there but since it was fully booked, I ended up having a pancake!

 - Crêperie Heb Ken (5 Rue de Guérande) offers delicious crêpes and galettes in a welcoming environment.

 Getting there: I travelled to Nantes by plane from London Gatwick via Easyjet.
 You can also travel by train (less than 3 hours from Paris) You can find more information about the different mode of transport here (SNCF – https://en.oui.sncf/en/) or Nantes airport – https://www.nantes.aeroport.fr/fr

 Accommodation: I stayed at Ibis Nantes Tour de Bretagne (19 Rue Jean Jaurès, 44000 Nantes).
 Ibis Styles Place Graslin (5 Rue du Chapeau Rouge, 44000 Nantes).
 I had a wonderful stay in both hotels: rooms are simple but clean and comfortable.
 The Ibis Nantes Tour de Bretagne even has a free bicycles rental for its guests.
 I say handy!
 Both are nice, quiet and well located.

 - Most of the historic town is car free so be sure to park your car and use public transportation.

 - Nantes is famous for its “Petit LU” (buttery biscuit) and berlingots, so be sure to bring back some to your family and friends.

 - Did you know that the bus we all take daily was created in Nantes in 1826?